ricniew/ITM-TLS1.n-implementation/README.md

 Export your DISPLAY Variable and then execute: `itmcmd agent -o [your instance] start cj`.
 Please note, there is also a TEPD instance for which a system service is defined (for example /usr/lib/systemd/system/ITMAgents1.cj.service).
 Such instance must be started like: `ITMsystemctl=yes itmcmd agent start cj`. (`ITMsystemctl=yes itmcmd agent -o falcate1 stop cj` respectively).

-NOTE: the changes made by the script are global.
-If your have defined TEPD instances to connect to another TEPS running on a remote host, and this TEPS is not TLSV1.n enabled, you must modify the `ITMHOME/lx8266/cj/bin/cnp_[instance].sh`.
+NOTE: The changes made by the script are global.
+If your have defined TEPD instances to connect to another TEPS running on a remote host, and this TEPS is not TLSV1.n enabled, you must modify the `ITMHOME/lx8266/cj/bin/cnp_[remote instance name].sh`.
 Locate the code and replace  with:

     61: # Check if TEP_JAVA_HOME defined; if not, set to same value as JAVA_HOME
     62: if [ ! ${TEP_JAVA_HOME} ]; then